tmessall/DUBootcampHWOne/README.md

 5. Changed line 33 from div to figure
 6. Revised change 2, made that a main tag instead of section
 7. Changed the div tags inside of the new main tag to be sections
+8. Added appropriate alt tags to images on lines 39 49 and 59